vinodh1988/angular-full-app/README.md

    pipe when applied on scalar usually it formats the target the data

    pipe when applied on list/array usually it filters the elements

+Pipes

+     Pipe is a feature which is used in templates

+	 pipe can applied on scalar variables of type string,number and boolean

+	 it can also be applied on array

+	 if applied on string,number and boolean usually it will be formatted ll get a new form

+	 {{price | currency : 'usd'}}

+	 three parts in a pipe

+	 1. target [price]
+	 2. pipe [currency]
+	 3. parameters [optional, 'usd']

+	    paramters can be many

+		in general if pipe is applided on arrays usually it will be filtered

+		to generate pipes we

+		ng g p pipes/mypipe